• Skip to primary navigation

 In the most basic terms, machine learning systems employ algorithms that can learn from data without following any specific instructions.
 The goal is for the system to imitate how a human learns; the system grows more accurate and valuable the more you engage with it.

 In the case of Oracle Analytics Cloud, machine learning enables it to understand the types of data that users are looking for and how they need the data to be presented to them.
-In the case of universities and colleges, this can include data related to student graduation rates, their grades, retention rates, and more.
+In the case of universities and colleges, this can include data related to student graduation rates, grades, retention rates, and more.
 The more a user uses Oracle Analytics Cloud, the more accurate it will be at presenting data in a valuable way.

 How Does Machine Learning Work In Oracle Analytics Cloud?